An icon of Detroit’s ruin is now a symbol of Motor City’s economic resurgence - KESQ

 “The amount of love poured into this thing, the attention to detail getting it right … I don’t know whether there’s ever been a restoration project of this scale,” Austin said.

-When Michigan Central Station officially reopens this Friday — with a sold-out concert boasting a lineup of unnamed “legendary Detroit performers” — it will serve as the second act of Ford’s billion-dollar innovation district.
+When Michigan Central Station officially reopens this Thursday — with a sold-out concert produced by Eminem and boasting a lineup of Detroit performers including Diana Ross and Jack White, according to an announcement Monday — it will serve as the second act of Ford’s billion-dollar innovation district.

 Last year, the neighboring Book Depository building was reopened as Newlab at Michigan Central, a tech hub for startups and early stage companies.